AC Refrigerant Leak Repair in San Antonio, TX

 AC unit wear and tear:

 Wear and tear is one of the most common causes of AC refrigerant leaks.
 Most AC unit parts are metal, but some are covered with O-seal rubber rings to prevent leakage.
 When continuously exposed to changing temperatures and moisture, these parts degrade, allowing the refrigerant to leak slowly out of the system.
-An HVAC professional can replace them.
+An professional can replace them.

 Improper installation: